kumaokobo/kudox-keyboard/kudox/rev3/README.md

   Pro Micro **face up** on both of sides.<div><img src="../../img/kudox-rev3-promicro.jpg" alt="kudox pro micro" width="250"/></div>
 - **In case of using stabilizer:**
   We can install PCB mount stabilizers for MX on the place of 2.25u.
-  If you would like to use stabilizers, install the time.
+  If you would like to use stabilizers, install them now.
 - Install upper cases to PCBs.
   M3x10 screws → upper case → M3 nuts(or washers) → PCB → spacers.<br/><div><img src="../../img/kudox-rev3-case.jpg" alt="kudox case" width="250"/></div>
 - Install lower cases.